Zoom Telephonics: History

 With the spread of the Internet in the mid-1990s, Zoom became a market leader in the modem business.
 Although the company contracted the manufacture of some of their cheaper products offshore at this time, some were still manufactured in their factory in Boston.
+The introduction of low-cost, high-speed modems during this period led to most of the established players being pushed out of the market by the smaller firms, and Zoom purchased the once much larger Hayes Microcomputer Products in July 1999, using the name on some high-end modems.

-Zoom's dominance waned with the advent of affordable broadband Internet in the early 2000s, however, and despite contracting factories in Mexico to manufacture Zoom-branded cable modem, most broadband customers were complacent with the ones provided by their ISPs.
+Zoom's dominance waned with the advent of affordable broadband Internet in the early 2000s.
+Despite contracting factories in Mexico to manufacture Zoom-branded cable modems, most broadband customers were complacent with the modems provided by their ISPs.
 Between then and 2015, Zoom stagnated.
 In 2015, the company reached a five-year licensing agreement with Motorola Mobility beginning 2016, to use the Motorola brand on its home network and cable products.
 Motorola had divested its existing Motorola Home business to Arris Group in 2013 (following the sale of Motorola Mobility to Google), but this primarily included a transitional license to the Motorola trademark in these segments.
 Following this, sales rose 66 percent to roughly $17.8 million.
 Between 2017 and 2018, sales rose again, to $32 million.

-In December 2020, the company completed a merger with Minim, Inc. and rebranded to Minim.
+In December 2020, the company completed a merger with Minim, Inc. and rebranded to Minim, moved their headquarters from Boston, Massachusetts to Manchester, New Hampshire, and began selling cable modems, gateways, WiFi routers, mesh WiFi systems, and other home networking products, with an emphasis on home automation.

+On September 11, 2023, Minim announced it was exploring options in effort to save the company from permanent closure, including a potential Chapter 11 bankruptcy filing.
+Effective immediately after the announcement, Minim slashed approximately 78% of its workforce.
+In March 2024, Minim was acquired by e2Companies, an energy management company based in Florida.